Malacological Society of London: Structure

 Membership of the society is open to all by subscription, with three classes of members, student members, ordinary members and honorary members, of whom there can be no more than five at any one time.

 The society's affairs are managed by a council consisting of officers and members elected at annual general meetings.
 Six elected members of the council, who are called councillors, serve for three years each, with two vacancies arising every year.
 The officers are a president, two vice-presidents, an honorary secretary and an honorary treasurer, a membership secretary, the editor of the journal and the editor of The Malacologist, an awards officer, and a web manager.
 Up to four additional members of the council can be co-opted.

-Library
+Collections

 The library of the Society was deposited in University College London in 1930.
 The library comprises circa.
 500 volumes from the 16th century onwards.
 It includes a first edition of Georges Cuvier's work Anatomie des mollusques which contains Cuvier's own woodblock library stamp and inscription.